-Caroline Mason CBE is Chief Executive at Esmée Fairbairn Foundation.
+Dame Caroline Mason DBE is Chief Executive at Esmée Fairbairn Foundation.
 Before joining Esmée, Caroline was Chief Operating Officer at Big Society Capital and preceding that, Charity Bank.
 Caroline was also the co-founder of Investing for Good, a social investment advisory firm and one of the first Community Interest Companies.
 Before joining the social sector, Caroline had an eighteen-year track record of creative and innovative product development in the financial services sector.
 With Reuters, she managed the global development of real-time news and television services and then pioneered the introduction of web technology products.
 She also had her own consulting company, working with several financial institutions to develop new business and products including an electronic brokering service and a global wealth management business for a private bank.
-Caroline is a Board member of the Environment Agency.
+Caroline is a Board Member of the Environment Agency.

 Peter Kellett is a solicitor and Director of Legal Services for the Environment Agency.
-He attends the Environment Agency's Executive Directors Team and is an Executive nominated member of the Pensions Committee.
+He attends the Environment Agency's Executive Directors Team and is an Executive nominated Member of the Pensions Committee.
 Peter has a Masters in Environmental Law and works on environmental regulation from its design to implementation.
 He has worked on the creation of Natural Resources Wales, Environmental Permitting, Civil Sanctions and the creation of Brunel Pension Partnership.
 He leads a legal team providing legal advice and litigation services to the Environment Agency.
 He is a former trustee and Chair of the UK Environmental Law Association and of St Werburghs City Farm in Bristol.
-Peter is both a deferred and also an active member of EAPF.
+Peter is a Director of Great Western Credit Union (formerly Bristol Credit Union).
+Peter is both a deferred and also an active member of FAPE.